 Distance: 77 km, elevation gain 841 m up to 114 km, gain 1200 m.*

-Weissenkirchen - Following the Danube east through the Wachau, a region of abbeys, churches and castles we’ll reach Melk Abbey, a magnificent Baroque building still used by Benedictine monks; our hotel, the Raffelsberger Hof, located in Weissenkirchen, dates from 1574 and was renovated into a boutique hotel by the Anton family.
+Weissenkirchen/Durstein - Following the Danube east through the Wachau, a region of abbeys, churches and castles we’ll reach Melk Abbey, a magnificent Baroque building still used by Benedictine monks; the Classic trip stays at the Raffelsberger Hof, located in Weissenkirchen, and dates from 1574 and was renovated into a boutique hotel by the Anton family.
+The Luxe trip stays in Durnstein at the luxurious 4-star Hotel Richard Lowenherz.

 Next day, our cycling route continues to Durnstein, with the romantically-situated ruins of Durnstein castle above town.
 England's King Richard the Lionhearted was held hostage for a king's ransom in the castle in the 12th cenutury.
 In Krems, visit the Weinstadt Museum, in a restored 13th century Dominican monastery, and for those interested in more wine knowledge (and tastings), the Winzer Krems, a prominent winery.
 The short option loops back to the hotel and the moderate ride continues on to Tulln, the 'flower town' on the Danube.